HELOC Loans

 HELOC vs equity release

 Equity release (typically a lifetime mortgage) is designed for homeowners aged 55 or over and does not require monthly repayments.
 Interest compounds over the borrower's lifetime and is repaid from the property sale.
-It is a fundamentally different product from a HELOC and suits a different situation.
+It is a fundamentally different product.
 Equity release is a regulated advice area; anyone considering it should seek advice from a qualified equity release adviser.
 The guide to HELOC vs equity release covers the structural differences.

 Not sure which product type fits?
-The suitability checker asks six questions and suggests which product category may be worth exploring based on the answers.
+The suitability checker asks six questions and suggests which product category may be worth exploring.
 It is a starting point for research, not advice.

 Risks to understand before committing